rcghpge/tensorflow/README.md

 # Tensorflow
 - Installation for Tensorflow and Keras environment for Dell Precision Workstations.
 - Testing/tested on Dell Precision 5510 Workstation.
 - `requirements.txt` and `conda-requirements.txt` provides TF and Keras versioning information and Python version needed.
 Runs on Python 3.8, Tensorflow 2.6.0, Keras 2.6.0, CUDA 11.8, CUDNN 8.9.7, and Windows WSL2 - Ubuntu 24.04
+- Arch Linux wip
 - Windows WSL2 for Linux does not have NUMA support.
 - Run Tensorflow environment in a conda virtual environment.
 ---